usmansbk/blog-draft/markdowns/redux.md

 Instead of directly calling these methods in our UI, we can create a public method to handle calling them.

-All we need to do is tell this method the type of action we would like to perform and it will take our request to the right action handler.
+All we need to do is tell this method the type of action we would like to perform, and it will take our request to the right action handler.

 ```js
 function createStore() {